judsonlmoore/judsonlmoore.com/_posts/blog/2015-11-23-shafik-gabr-2015-fellowship-notes.markdown

     - Allegation of wrongdoing
     - Response (what is the official response to the allegations?)

-{% cloudinary /assets/images/2015/10/cnn-headquarters-atlanta-control-room.jpeg caption="" alt="" %}
+{% cloudinary post-image /assets/images/2015/10/cnn-headquarters-atlanta-control-room.jpeg caption="" alt="" %}

 #### [Jennifer Ragland](https://www.linkedin.com/in/ragland-jennifer-0389313), Director of International Government Relations & Public Affairs